 Nick Powell is owner and President of Colt Energy, Inc., which is engaged in oil and gas exploration, development, and production in Kansas.
 Mr. Powell is a past president of both the Kansas Independent Oil and Gas Association and the Eastern Kansas Oil and Gas Association and currently serves on both organizations' board of directors.
 Mr. Powell also serves on the boards of the Kansas Policy Institute, Country Club Bank, and Powell Gardens.
 He received his B.A. in Economics from Tulane University and currently resides in Mission Hills, Kansas, with his wife Mary Ann.
 He has three grown children and two grandchildren.

-Dr. Alejandro Sánchez Alvarado is the Executive Director and Chief Scientific Officer at the Stowers Institute in Kansas City.
+Alejandro Sánchez Alvarado is the Executive Director and Chief Scientific Officer at the Stowers Institute in Kansas City.
 Prior to Stowers, he spent time at the Carnegie Institution of Washington and the University of Utah School of Medicine.
 He is presently Investigator of the Howard Hughes Medical Institute and a faculty member at the Graduate School of the Stowers Institute for Medical Research.
-A native of Venezuela, Dr. Sánchez Alvarado moved to the United States to study molecular biology and chemistry at Vanderbilt University.
-Outside of work, he enjoys spending his downtime with his wife, developmental biologist Tatjana Piotrowski, PhD, and their two children.
+A native of Venezuela, Sánchez Alvarado moved to the United States to study molecular biology and chemistry at Vanderbilt University in Nashville, Tennessee before earning his PhD in pharmacology and cell biophysics at the University of Cincinnati College of Medicine.

 Charles A. (Tuck) Spaulding is Chairman of Oakwood Real Estate Partners.
 Previously, Mr. Spaulding was responsible for overseeing all facets of the Trammell Crow Company fund investment programs.
 At Trammell Crow, Mr. Spaulding opened the Kansas City office where he spent the next 22 years involved with all aspects of commercial real estate, including development, management and leasing, acquisitions, and dispositions.
 He holds a Bachelor of Arts degree in Business from Principia College.